 PMF Program, "expresses an interest" means that the Finalist has

 applied to an agency's posted announcement for consideration for

 appointment to a specific position.
 This does

 not mean an agency must contact each veteran on the list of

-pool consists of those Finalists who applied for a posted
+of those Finalists who applied for a posted position.

-preference eligible veteran Finalist it must prepare a written
+eligible veteran Finalist it must prepare a written justification

-justification as to why the veteran Finalist did not meet the
+as to why the veteran Finalist did not meet the criteria for the